grid151/gridbase-samples/integration/softpro/README.md

 ## Required fields

-== Updates will take the full order, anything left null should not replace an existing value.
-(Will confirm with SoftPro) ==
+==Updates will take the full order, anything left null should not replace an existing value.
+(Will confirm with SoftPro)==

 | Field Name | Field Description | Data Type |
 |---|---|---|